Exams - General Information & FAQs

 Qualifications: Qualifications for each exam vary.
 Refer to Exam Announcement for information about minimum qualifications to take the exam.

-Seniority Credit: Promotional exam candidates will have seniority credits added to their score based upon their length of continuous permanent competitive service in the New York State Unified Court System.
+Seniority Credit: Successful promotional exam candidates will have seniority credits added to their final score based upon the length of continuous permanent competitive service in the New York State Unified Court System.
 Seniority credits may not be used to achieve a passing score.
-Credits are computed from the date of the exam and will be added to candidates' score.
+Credits are computed from the date of the examination and will be added to candidates' score.

 Some exams are open to the public and court system employees.
 Separate eligibility lists are created for current competitive employees and the public.
 Hiring preference is given to court employees from competitive titles who took the exam.